John French, 1st Earl of Ypres: Commander-in-Chief, Home Forces

-Advice to War Cabinet

 In July 1917, French asked to advise the War Cabinet, aware that this was breaking the monopoly of advice on which Robertson insisted.
 On 11 October 1917, French and Wilson were invited to the War Cabinet.
 French's paper criticised GHQ's inflated estimates of German casualties compared to War Office figures, pointed out that there was no firm evidence that German losses were commensurate with Allied, and that any further Western Front Offensive "has become more of a 'gamble' than anything else we have undertaken" and that any future plans and forecasts by Haig should be most carefully examined.
 He recommended the "Pétain solution" (i.e. standing mainly on the defensive on the Western Front until the Americans arrived in force) and urged the creation of an Allied Supreme War Council.
 Maurice Hankey met French and Wilson on 24 October and urged them to reconsider, concerned that if Robertson resigned the Conservatives might bring down the government.
 French refused, saying Haig was "always making the same mistake" and "we shall do no good until we break down the Haig-Robertson ring".
 Hankey thought that "there was envy, hatred and malice in the old boy's heart as he spoke".
 Haig regarded French's paper as "the outcome of a jealous and disappointed mind".

-Manpower crisis

 Although French was responsible for training, the demands of the Western Front left him very short of fit troops.
 At the start of 1917 French had a defensive force of 470,000 men, of whom 232,459 were "mobile" reserves and 237,894 on beach and anti-aircraft defence.
 By January 1918 the total had been reduced to 400,979, of whom 190,045 were "mobile".
 There were around 600,000 Category "A" men in Britain, of whom 372,000 were sent to France between January and November 1918 when the government were doing all they could to reinforce the BEF—by May 1918 even troops with medical grade of B1 were sent to France.
 French's reputation had recovered and he had come to be regarded as one of the government's leading advisers.
 French was pleased at the removal of Robertson and Derby early in 1918, and during the German Spring Offensive urged that Haig be sacked and replaced by Plumer.
 In May 1918 he again suggested to Wilson (now CIGS) that Haig be appointed his successor as Commander-in-Chief, Home Forces.